cwrc/CWRC-WriterBase/README.md

   * annotation store, to list/retrieve/save/delete/update RDF annotations
   * XML validation service
   * authentication/authorization, as needed
-  * entity management service, to lookup/add/edit entities (people,places,events)
+  * entity management service, to lookup (and optionally /add/edit) entities (people,places,events)
   * XML schemas
   * template service, to provide predefined XML templates
   * documentation service, to provide help for various functions

 The services are configured through a 'delegator' class to which the CWRCWriter makes predefined calls without any knowledge of the underlying implementation, allowing easier substitution of your own document store, etc.  If you have existing server-side services, you'll create a delegator to call out to your services.
 You may alternatively create a delegator that implements some or all services in-browser.

 Most of the work in setting up CWRCWriter for your project will be implementing a delegator, and the corresponding services if you don't already have them.

 ![Picture](docs/images/Typical_Setup.png)